Quantum Vision Transformers: Medical Image Classification via Quantum Transformers (Extended)

 From Table \ref{table:simulation-results}, we observe that Quantum Orthogonal and Compound Transformer architectures outperform the Orthogonal Fully-Connected and Orthogonal Patch-wise neural networks most of the time.
 This may be due to the fact that the latter do not rely on any mechanism that exchange information across the patches.
 Second, all quantum neural networks provide very competitive performances compared to the AutoML benchmark and outperform their classical counterparts on 7 out of 12 MedMNIST datasets.

 Moreover, comparisons can be made with regard to the number of parameters used by each architecture, in particular for feature extraction.
 Table \ref{table:resource_analysis} presents a resource analysis for the quantum circuits that were simulated, per layer.
 It includes the number of qubits, the number of gates with trainable parameters, and the number of gates with fixed parameters used for loading the data.
 The table shows that our quantum architectures have a small number of trainable parameters per layer.
 The global count for each quantum method is as follows. \begin{itemize} \item Orthogonal Patch-wise Neural Network: $32$ parameters per circuit, 16 circuits per layer which use the same 16 parameters, and 4 layers, for a total of $128$ trainable parameters. \item Quantum Orthogonal Transformer: $32$ parameters per circuit, $17$ circuits which use the same 16 parameters and another $289$ circuits which use another set of 16 parameters per layer, and 4 layers, for a total of $256$ trainable parameters. \item Compound Transformer: $80$ parameters per circuit, 1 circuit per layer, and 4 layers, for a total of $320$ trainable parameters. \end{itemize} These numbers are to be compared with the number of trainable parameters in the classical Vision Transformer that is used as a baseline.
-As stated in Section \ref{sec:classical_transformer}, each classical attention layer requires $2d^2$ free parameters, which in the simulations performed here corresponds to 512, making the total trainable parameters used in attention layer in the classical Vision Transformer 2064.
+As stated in Section \ref{sec:classical_transformer}, each classical attention layer requires $2d^2$ trainable parameters, which in the simulations performed here corresponds to 512.
 Note again this resource analysis focuses on the attention layer of the each transformer network, and does not include parameters used for the preprocessing of the images (see Section \ref{simulationsMedmnistSettings}), as part of other transformer layers (Fig.\ref{fig:tranformerlayer}), and for the single layer used in the final classification (Fig.\ref{fig:TransformerNetwork}), which are common in all cases.

 More generally, performance of other classical neural network models provided by the authors of MedMNIST is compared to our approaches in Table \ref{table:simulation-results-all} found in the Appendix.
 Some of these classical neural networks reach somewhat better levels of accuracy, but are known to use an extremely large number of parameters.
 For instance, the smallest reported residual network has approximately a total number of $10^7$ parameters, and the automated machine learning algorithms train numerous different architectures in order to reach that performance.